OpenInternet/copilot/_posts/2016-01-03-setup-guide.md

 ![Settings Page](https://raw.github.com/wiki/openinternet/CoPilot/images/config_interface.png)

 - Access Point Name
 This is the name you would like the CoPilot access point to advertise.
-This will be the wireless network name that you and students use to access CoPilot.
+This will be the wireless network name that you and students use to access CoPilot. *You cannot use white-space characters (spaces or tabs) in your access point name.*

 - Access Point Password
 This is the password that will have to be typed in to connect to the CoPilot access point.
 Once you have filled out this field, repeat the password in the "Confirm Password" text box below it.